 - Gold-plated 1/4″ TRS and XLR connectors

-- Multi-use direct box for live and studio
+- Multi-use direct box for live or studio use

 - Internal battery (automatically shuts down when you apply phantom power)